Phillie Phanatic: Portrayers

 The Phanatic was originally portrayed by David Raymond.
-In 1976, Raymond had a summer internship with in the team's front office.
+In 1976, Raymond had a summer internship within the team's front office.
 He returned in 1977.
 Raymond was asked to portray the mascot in 1978, which he did until 1993.
 Raymond's father is Delaware Blue Hens Hall of Fame coach Tubby Raymond.
+David Raymond was inducted into the Delaware Sports Hall of Fame in 2024.
 Since 1993, Tom Burgoyne has portrayed the Phanatic, although in public – in order to retain the illusion that the Phanatic is a real creature – Burgoyne maintains that he is only the Phanatic's "best friend".

 A major change occurred in the Phanatic's portrayal because Raymond is left-handed while Burgoyne is right-handed – despite Raymond's desire that his replacement be left-handed.

 Appearance change

-On August 2, 2019, the Phillies filed a lawsuit against the Phanatic creator for attempting to withdraw from the 1984 agreement to let the team use the mascot forever.
+On August 2, 2019, the Phillies filed a lawsuit against the Phanatic creators for exercising their rights to renegotiate the 1984 licensing assignment according to copyright law.
 In response, in 2020, the Phillies unveiled an updated Phanatic, which included lighter-green fur, arm-scales, star-shaped eyelids, powder-blue feathers, a longer tail, a shorter nose and red shoes.

-The Phillies regained the rights to original Phanatic beginning in the 2022 season after a settlement with the mascot creators.
+The Phillies regained the rights to original Phanatic beginning in the 2022 season after a settlement with Harrison/Erickson, the mascot's copyright owners and the creators.